haniehm26/rl-based-news-rs/index.md

 This is a News Recommender System implemented in Python, using an Online Reinforcement Learning approach, based on [MIND](https://www.microsoft.com/en-us/research/publication/mind-a-large-scale-dataset-for-news-recommendation/) dataset.

 ### Model Structure
-In each iteration, user id must be submitted, then news title and news abstract will be presented.
+In each iteration, user id must be submitted.
+Then, news title and news abstract will be presented.
 Next, the model needs user feedback.

 #### User ID
-User id must be something like: U687515, U192112, U629430, U449564, U24161, U79744, U219005, ... <br>
+User id must be something like: U687515, U192112, U629430, ... <br>
 <input type="text" id="user-id" placeholder="User ID" value=""/>
 <button type="submit" id="submit-id">submit</button>